vzhou842/easy-VQA-keras/README.md

 └── train.py
 ```

-For the 99.5% accuracy model, we personally used a custom dataset generated with double the images/questions
+For the 99.5% accuracy model, we used a custom dataset generated with double the images/questions
 as the official dataset (set `NUM_TRAIN` and `NUM_TEST` to 8000 and 2000,
 respectively, for the `easy-VQA` repo).